felipecarrillo100/geotifftilesetmodel/README.md

 ```

 ### Working with gradients
-- Define your normalized gradient (0 to 1 values),
+- Define your normalized gradient (0 to 1 values for level), color to be defined as a string;
-- Define the range of values (from 0 to 8848)
+- Define the range min and max.
+In this example min, max go from 0 to 8848.
 ```typescript
 const gradient = {
     colorMap: [